aws-samples/annotate-medical-images-in-dicom-server-and-build-ml-models-on-amazon-sagemaker/nginx-orthanc-plugins-container/README.md

 ### Disclaimer

-Orthanc is licensed GPL/AGPLv3.
 This container was built from the [open source version of Orthanc](https://github.com/jodogne/OrthancDocker).
 This deployment is only for Amazon SageMaker GroundTruth labeling demo and only port 443 for HTTPS is open for the Orthanc container.
+Orthanc is licensed GPL/AGPLv3.
+Please note that by running Orthanc under AGPLv3, you consent to complying with any and all requirements imposed by AGPLv3 in full, including but not limited to attribution requirements.
+You can see a full list of requirements under [AGPLv3](https://opensource.org/licenses/AGPL-3.0).